 Locating HomePod updates and checking on the software version you have installed is simple, but it's not entirely intuitive because the update function is somewhat buried in the Home app.

 Here's how to get to it:

-- Tap on the arrow in the upper left corner of the display.
+- Tap on the icon that looks like three dots in the upper right corner.

-Once you've selected "Software Update," you'll be able to see the current version of the HomePod software that you have installed, and you can toggle off automatic updates if you want.
+Once you've selected "Software Update," you'll be able to see the current version of the HomePod software that you have installed, along with available updates, and you can toggle off automatic updates if you want.

 If there is an available update, you'll just need to tap the Install button to update your HomePod.
 If you have multiple HomePods in your home, each one will be updated at the same time through this software update feature.